KingBright/Page/README.md

 # Page
-A page management library with ValueAnimator for view transition.
+A page management library with ValueAnimator for view transition, aiming to replace Fragment.

 ## Features